Chicken Run: Dawn of the Nugget: Video game

 Aardman announced a video game that would follow the events of Dawn of the Nugget, titled Chicken Run: Eggstraction.
-Originally set for release in 2024 as an exclusive Netflix game, it was later put in development by Outright Games and is set for release on 24 October 2025, on Xbox One, Xbox Series X/S, Nintendo Switch, PlayStation 4, and PlayStation 5.
-The game will feature Ramsey and Sedgwick-Davies reprising their respective roles as Molly and Frizzle.
+Originally set for release in 2024 as an exclusive Netflix game, it was later put in development by Outright Games and released on 24 October 2025, on Xbox One, Xbox Series X/S, Nintendo Switch, PlayStation 4, and PlayStation 5.
+The game features Ramsey and Sedgwick-Davies reprising their respective roles as Molly and Frizzle.
 The game's story was written by Laurence Rickard.